uofscgaopeng/community-detection/README.md

 # community-detection
-community detection using Girvan and Newman alogrithm
+a simple implementation of Girvan and Newman alogrithm for community detection improvement will be made in the future